CS5500-S-2023/team-koala/README.md

 ### `/add-package`
 - Options:

-    - tracking_number (required): the tracking number of your package.
+    - tracking_number (required): the tracking number of a package/shipment.

-    - name (optional): an alias for your package, strongly suggested for identifying your packages.
+    - name (optional): a name for the package, strongly suggested for identifying packages.
-      - When our bot sends you updates about your packages, you can recognize your packages by name, otherwise by tracking number.
+      - When Koala Reminder bot sends users updates of their packages, they can easily recognize their packages by name, otherwise by tracking number.

-- Users will then be prompted to select the carrier of your package (input required).
+- Users will then be prompted to select the carrier of the package (input required).
     - Supported carriers:

         UPS, DHL, FedEx, USPS, LaserShip, China-post, China Ems International, GLS, Canada Post, Purolator